 Dr Ffion Curtis is a Research Fellow at the Lincoln Institute for Health (LIH) who has expertise in behaviour change and lifestyle interventions in the prevention and management of chronic conditions and co-leads the LIH Systematic Review Program.

-Dr Jacqueline Allen-Collinson’s principal research interests cohere around the sociology of the body; embodiment and the senses; health and wellbeing; identity and identity work; sociological & feminist phenomenology; autoethnographic & autophenomenographic approaches.
+Professor Jacqueline Allen-Collinson’s principal research interests cohere around the sociology of the body; embodiment and the senses; health and wellbeing; identity and identity work; sociological & feminist phenomenology; autoethnographic & autophenomenographic approaches.
 She has worked with CaHRU on studies of the sociology of asthma.

 Deborah Shaw is a visiting research fellow at the University of Lincoln and Clinical Audit and Research Manager at East Midlands Ambulance Service NHS Trust.
 She has been national co-ordinator for the Ambulance Clinical Performance Indicators.
 Her interests include qualitative pre-hospital emergency care research and quality improvement.

 Mohammad Iqbal is a visiting research fellow and PhD student at the University of Lincoln and Research Associate at East Midlands Ambulance Service NHS Trust.
 His interests include quality improvement in ambulance services, particularly focussing on assessment and management of prehospital pain.